Mifathul Ikhsan

-Muhammad Mifathul Ikhsan (born on 18 February 2000) is an Indonesian professional footballer who plays as a right back for Liga 2 club Persijap Jepara, on loan from Liga 1 club Borneo.
+Muhammad Mifathul Ikhsan (born on 18 February 2000) is an Indonesian professional footballer who plays as a right back.

 Club career

 Borneo

 In 2019, Ikhsan signed with Indonesian Liga 1 club Borneo.
 He made his first-team debut on 20 November 2019 in a match against PSS Sleman at the Maguwoharjo Stadium, Sleman.

 Arema (loan)

 He was signed for Arema to play in the Liga 1 in the 2020 season, on loan from Borneo.
 This season was suspended on 27 March 2020 due to the COVID-19 pandemic.
 The season was abandoned and was declared void on 20 January 2021.

 Rans Cilegon (loan)

 In 2021, Ikhsan signed with Indonesian Liga 2 club Rans Cilegon, on loan from Borneo.